 Idahoan Krystal Lee Kenney told investigators she was in a romantic relationship with Frazee last year, and he allegedly asked her to kill Berreth on three different occasions, Gregg Slater, an agent for the Colorado Bureau of Investigation, testified Tuesday at a preliminary hearing in Cripple Creek, Colorado.

-Kenney said she was not involved in the fatal attack, but the suspect ordered her to clean up the victim’s home afterward, Slater said.
+She said she wasn’t involved in the fatal attack, but the suspect ordered her to clean up the victim’s home afterward, Slater said.

 Slater testified that Kenney provided details of the November 22 killing during an interview with investigators.
 Kenney pleaded guilty to evidence tampering on February 8.